 After missing out on being redrafted for the 2019 season Jed Lamb signed with Bendigo team White Hills FC for the 2019 season in the Heathcote District FNL that is being coached by former team mate Sam Kerridge.

-2022 - Jed Lamb lined up with Traralgon in the Gippsland FL with former teammate Nicholas Graham.
+2022 - Jed Lamb lined up with Warragul in the Gippsland FL with former teammate Nicholas Graham.
 In 2022, Jed Lamb would be named at full-forward in the Gippsland League Team of the Year.

 50 Games (AFL): Round 2, 2018 vs Gold Coast Suns